 top of page

-With limited resources, how can we do the most good?
+With such limited resources, how can we do the most good?

 Most of us want to improve the world.
 We see suffering, injustice and death, and are moved to do something about them.
 But working out what that "something" is, let alone actually doing it, can be a difficult and disheartening challenge.